aishwaryr/react-basic-netflix/README.md

-# React Basic Netflix App
+# React Basic Netflix App using Redux and Flow